aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-scan-beacons.md

 this operation MUST replace source fields and values with scan beacon fields and HMACs
  * For each source field in the FilterExpression are modified scan beacons, this operation MUST replace `(field EQ value)` with `((beacon_field EQ prev_beacon_value) OR (beacon_field EQ beacon_value))` and replace `field IN(A, B)` with `beacon_field IN (beacon_A, beacon_B) OR beacon_field in (prev_beacon_A, prev_beacon_B)`.

+The particulatrs of the keyConditionExpression determine the number of QueryInput objects returned.

- * If the keyConditionExpression refers to no source fields with "previous" entries, this opertion must return exactly one QueryInput object.
+ * If the keyConditionExpression refers to no modifed scan beacons, this opertion must return exactly one QueryInput object.
- * If the keyConditionExpression refers to one source fields with a "previous" entry, this opertion MUST return two QueryInput objects;
+ * If the keyConditionExpression refers to one modifed scan beacon, this opertion MUST return two QueryInput objects;
 one with the keyConditionExpression's field and value replaced with the current scan beacon settings and one with the keyConditionExpression's field and value replaced with the previous scan beacon settings
- * If the keyConditionExpression refers to two source fields with "previous" entries, this opertion MUST return four QueryInput objects, replacing the keyConditionExpression's field and value with all four permutations of current an previous settings.
+ * If the keyConditionExpression refers to two modifed scan beacons, this opertion MUST return between two and four QueryInput objects, replacing the keyConditionExpression's field and value with
+ *
+    1. previous partition pey, previous sort key
+    2. previous partition pey, current sort key
+    3. current partition pey, previous sort key
+    4. current partition pey, current sort key
+ * If either scan beacon lacks a version number, this operation MUST return all four QueryInput objects
+ * If the two version numbers are equal, this operation MUST return only the first and last QueryInput objects
+ * If the partition key version is less than the sort key version, this operation MUST return only QueryInput objects 1, 2 and 4
- * If the implementation knows that any of the created keyConditionExpressions will return no results, this operation MAY not return the associated QueryInput objects.
+ * If the partition key version is greater than the sort key version, this operation MUST return only QueryInput objects 1, 3 and 4

 #### Note : transformQueryOutput needs a QueryInput object, becase we need to check the result records against the values searched in the QueryInput object, which are not directly available in the QueryOutput object.